thiagodp/validator/README.md

 ## Dependencies

 Dependends only on [phputil/rtti](https://github.com/thiagodp/rtti).
-(We use it to be able to retrieve private and protected values from non-stdClass objects)
+(We use it to be able to retrieve private and protected values from non-`stdClass` objects)

 ## Features